Would you be shocked if I told you there’s no such thing as dog depression?

 DOG SPEAK 101

 People feel guilty when their dogs aren’t happy, as if more play, more walks, more anything-they-want is going to change the situation.
 The reality is, it’s not you.
-Yes, it’s true that dogs can get lonely and bored, and that behavior (chin on the floor, no motivation) makes it evidently clear.
+Yes, it’s true that dogs can get lonely and bored, and their behavior (chin on the floor, no motivation) makes it evidently clear.

 DON’T BEAT YOURSELF UP!